IBMDeveloperUK/NodeRED-for-AI-flows/aivision-recognition.md

 (such as the NodeRED application) will need to be kept up to date with the current IP address.

 To access the training dialog for the AI Vision classifier, launch the "datasets" page:
-`http://<IP Address>:9080/powerai-vision/index.html#!/datasets` - remmebering to replace <IP Address> with the current hostname from the trial summary table.
+`http://<IP Address>:9080/powerai-vision/index.html#!/datasets` - remembering to replace <IP Address> with the current hostname from the trial summary table.

 This should take you to a training page: